BSalita/SH_Bidding/FAQ.md

 ### What is a bidding vocabulary list?
 A comprehensive list of terms, datatype string, commonly used in bridge bidding. e.g. Balanced, HCP, Rebiddable_C.

+### What is the purpose of the SQL interface?
+SQL is a standards based method of quering data.
+We use it to query data held in dataframes.
+SQL provides the ability to select, filter, join and create new augmentations (features).

 ## Superhuman Performance

 ### In what way is the project superhuman now?